bf-enterprise-solutions/str.bf/README.txt

 - They are optimized to
   1) be easily embeddable and re-usable (to the point of some simpler ones being embedded into the more complex ones),
   2) take the least amount of cycles possible, and
-  3) to be as short as possible
+  3) to be as short as possible command-wise.

 STRING LENGTH (length.bf)